7 Yoga Poses to Eliminate Depression

 By: Manmohan Singh, A Passionate Yogi, Yoga Teacher & Traveller in India

-Summary: Through this article, I wish to update the readers how the practice of yoga can help them fight depression allowing them to live a fulfilling life.
+Through this article, I wish to update the readers how the practice of yoga can help them fight depression allowing them to live a fulfilling life and get through these difficult times we are currently facing.

-Depression — A deadly killer and the cause of various serious health issues, including mental disorders, a slow monster inside your head that takes a toll on your entire life.
+Depression is a deadly killer and the cause of various serious health issues, including mental disorders.
+It’s like a slow monster inside your head that takes a toll on your entire life.

 You can kill this disastrous disease with the natural science of yoga.